ulybyshev/Green-Kubo_solver/readme.txt

     floating point number: starting value of the center of resolution function

   "center_stop"
-    floating point number: maximal value of the center of resolutio function
+    floating point number: maximal value of the center of resolution function

   "center_delta"
     floating point number: the step size for the center of resolution functions